cxl-micron-reskit/famfs/markdown/building-a-kernel.md

 # Building and installing a famfs-compatible Linux kernel

 Clone the kernel.
-The kernel below has patches that enable testing with /dev/dax devices, but are not used with /dev/pmem devices.
-(Running with /dev/pmem devices is currently recommended.)

     git clone https://github.com/cxl-micron-reskit/famfs-linux.git

+Checkout the appropriate branch

+    git checkout famfs-6.14.11-standalone

+(see [Kernel Branches](#kernel-branches) below for info on available kernel branches.)

 Put an appropriate .config file in place